2021–22 UEFA Champions League qualifying: Format

-Each tie, apart from the preliminary round, is played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs advance to the next round.
-If the aggregate score is level at the end of normal time of the second leg, the away goals rule is no longer applied starting from this season.
-To decide the winner of the tie, extra time is played, and if the same number of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.
-In the preliminary round, where single-match semi-finals and final are hosted by one of the participating teams, if the score is level at the end of normal time, extra time is played, and if the same number of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.
+Each tie, apart from the preliminary round, was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level at the end of normal time of the second leg, the away goals rule was no longer applied starting from this season.
+To decide the winner of the tie, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.
+In the preliminary round, where single-match semi-finals and final were hosted by one of the participating teams, if the score was level at the end of normal time, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.

-In the draws for each round, teams are seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
-A seeded team is drawn against an unseeded team, with the order of legs (or the administrative "home" team in the preliminary round matches) in each tie decided by draw.
-As the identity of the winners of the previous round is not known at the time of the draws, the seeding is carried out under the assumption that the team with the higher coefficient of an undecided tie advances to this round, which means if the team with the lower coefficient is to advance, it simply takes the seeding of its opponent.
-Prior to the draws, UEFA may form "groups" in accordance with the principles set by the Club Competitions Committee, but they are purely for convenience of the draw and do not resemble any real groupings in the sense of the competition.
-Teams from associations with political conflicts as decided by UEFA may not be drawn into the same tie.
-After the draws, the order of legs of a tie may be reversed by UEFA due to scheduling or venue conflicts.
+In the draws for each round, teams were seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
+A seeded team was drawn against an unseeded team, with the order of legs (or the administrative "home" team in the preliminary round matches) in each tie decided by draw.
+As the identity of the winners of the previous round was not known at the time of the draws, the seeding was carried out under the assumption that the team with the higher coefficient of an undecided tie advanced to this round, which meant if the team with the lower coefficient was to advance, it simply took the seeding of its opponent.
+Prior to the draws, UEFA could form "groups" in accordance with the principles set by the Club Competitions Committee, but they were purely for convenience of the draw and do not resemble any real groupings in the sense of the competition.
+Teams from associations with political conflicts as decided by UEFA could not be drawn into the same tie.
+After the draws, the order of legs of a tie could be reversed by UEFA due to scheduling or venue conflicts.

 Schedule

-The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).